pfisterer/edsc-microk8s-playbook/README.md

-# Ansible Playbook to Create VMs in OpenStack with MicroK8S
+# Ansible Playbook to Create a VM in OpenStack with MicroK8S

-Creates a number of virtual machines in OpenStack with [MicroK8S](https://microk8s.io/) pre-installed.
+Creates a virtual machine in OpenStack with [MicroK8S](https://microk8s.io/) pre-installed.

 The motivation for creating this project was that in some OpenStack installations, no recent version of LBaaS v2 is available.
 This limits the use of Kubernetes Services of type `LoadBalancer`.
 Hence, this project uses [MetalLB](https://metallb.universe.tf/) to realize load balancing.